julianschill/klipper/docs/LED_Effect.md

 value of the pin.
 If only one color is specified, the brightness is proportional to the pin value.
 An example usage would be attaching an analog potentiometer that controls the brightness of an LED strip.
 Internally, input voltage is measured as a percentage of voltage vs aref.
+Another use could be to attach the RPM wire from a fan if the fan has a tachometer.
+It must be used with care as too much current or too high a voltage can damage a pin or destroy a controller board.

 #### Stepper
     Effect Rate:  4   Number of trailing LEDs